kenhkan/morrison/README.md

 ### Connection

-Two ports are connected by a connection.
+Two ports, and by extension two processes, are connected by a connection.

 ### Information Packet (IP)